A. How Well Does Hair transplantation Work?

-|"Over 95% of the transplanted grafts grow strong, healthy hair."
+|"Over 95% of the transplanted grafts grow strong, healthy hair."|

 To start with, the hair transplant physician selects the donor tissue to be removed from the zone of permanent hair.
-The hair transplant physician must make certain the hair to be transplanted is in fact strong, healthy, permanent hair.
+The hair transplant physician must make certain the hair to be transplanted is, in fact, strong, healthy, permanent hair.
 With men, this is rather simple to assess.
 Men typically have very identifiable patterns of hair loss.
 As long as the hair transplant physician removes hair from the horseshoe-shaped area on the sides and back of the head, the hair should be permanent.
 One caveat is in order here.
 If the hair transplant patient is young, under 30 years of age, and has loss in the crown (the back of the head), the physician cannot know with great certainly have far down the loss will creep in later years.
 If the loss continues down the head into the area from which hair was removed, then some of the hair transplants will thin out as well (since they would have thinned out if they had remained in their previous location).

 Women present more difficulty.
 Many women have diffuse thinning all over the head, including in their donor area.
 If a woman’s donor area is thinning, then any hair relocated from that area will continue to thin in its new location.
 Women with this type of hair loss are usually not good candidates for hair transplants.

 The greatest single factor affecting the growth of hair transplants for men or women is the quality of the medical staff.
 Almost all hair transplant practices utilize nurses and medical assistants ("techs") to dissect the hair grafts from the strip the hair transplant physician removes and to place the dissected hair grafts in the recipient sites.
-During the both the hair dissection and placement processes there are ample opportunities to mishandle the hair grafts and thereby impact their survival.
+During both the hair dissection and placement processes there are ample opportunities to mishandle the hair grafts and thereby impact their survival.

 Three Single Hair Grafts